jaak-peterson/autoware_mini_practice/practice_2/README.md

 ## 4. Publish `current_velocity`

 Velocity is represented in `/novatel/oem7/inspva` messages with three components: `north_velocity`, `east_velocity` and `up_velocity`.
-We will use only the North and East components and take their norm.
+We will use only the north and east components and take their norm.

-Message type in `current_velocity` is [TwistStamped](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/TwistStamped.html), and we are going to write the calculated velocity to `message.twist.linear.x` and say that `message.header.frame_id` equals to `base_link`. `base_link` is a common way to name the robots/cars main reference frame where the x axis points forward.
+Message type in `current_velocity` is [TwistStamped](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/TwistStamped.html), and we are going to write the calculated velocity to `twist.linear.x` and say that `header.frame_id` equals to `base_link`. `base_link` is a common way to name the robot's/car's main reference frame where the x axis points forward.
 That is why we are calculating the norm and writing it only to `twist.linear.x`.

 ##### Instruction
 1. Calculate the velocity as norm of the `north_velocity` and `east_velocity`
 2. Create TwistStamped message
 3. Create the message
    * Set frame as `"base_link"`
-   * take a time stamp from INSPVA message
+   * Take a time stamp from GNSS message
-   * assign velocity to `msg.twist.linear.x`
+   * Assign velocity to `msg.twist.linear.x`
 4. Publish to `current_velocity`

 ##### Validation